The Benefits of Consuming Organ Meats

 Bone broth can be made from any animal with bones and the most popular soup bones include those of fish, chicken, turkey, beef, lamb and venison.
 The bones house a variety of powerful nutrients that become released when they are slowly simmered in water for a few hours.
 These nutrients include bone marrow which helps provide the raw materials for healthy blood cells and immune development.

 Bone broth provides the nutritional synergy to calm an overactive immune system while supplying the body with raw materials to rebuild stronger and healthier cells.
 This is why it is such a great healing food to have when the body is encountering stress from bacterial or viral infections as well as digestive disorders and leaky gut syndrome.

-Here is an awesome recipe for homemade bone broth from Trisha from “Eat Your Beets.”
+Here is an awesome homemade bone broth recipe to try out!

 What Does Dr Jockers Do?

 Although I am not a huge fan of the taste of many organ meats, I personally try to consume at least one of the things on this list each week.
 I tend to do more bone broth than anything and consume more of these in the winter time than any other time as I typically consume more animal products in the cold of winter.